Untraceable or Uninsured Driver Claim

-It can be traumatic enough to be involved in a Road Accident but if the person at fault for the accident turns out not to be insured to drive the vehicle, is untraceable or if the vehicle they are driving is stolen, the whole incident can become even more upsetting.
+It can be traumatic enough to be involved in a Road Accident, but if the person at fault for the accident turns out not to be insured to drive the vehicle, is untraceable or if the vehicle they are driving is stolen, the whole incident can become even more upsetting.

 Uninsured or untraceable drivers can cause injuries to other drivers, passengers, cyclists, motorcyclists or pedestrians.

-If you are unfortunate enough to be injured as a result of a road traffic accident, which was not your fault, regardless of whether the driver at fault was insured, then you may be entitled to claim compensation.
+If you are unfortunate enough to be injured as a result of a road traffic accident, which was not your fault, regardless of whether the driver at fault is insured, then you may be entitled to claim compensation.

 What is the MIB?